mocleiri/device-code-sql-server-driver/README.md

 ## Device Code Flow
 ![images/app-registration-user-impersonation.png](images/app-registration-device-code-flow.png)

+A redirect url of http://localhost needs to be added and selected as well.

 # Intellij Custom Driver Configuration

 Build this project (./gradlew clean build shadowJar) then point intellij at the location of the shadow.jar.